 Linking your bank accounts can be a great way to manage your finances without making a trip to the bank.
 Linking can help you optimize your finances by allowing you to use the accounts that offer the best interest rates or other perks while still being able to make transfers between them—even if they’re at different institutions.

-When you open a SoFi Money cash management account, you’ll save, spend, and earn—all in one product.
+When you open a SoFi Checking and Savings account, you’ll save, spend, and earn—all in one product.
 You can easily access your money and track your expenses.
 Plus, there are no fees.
-And to make managing your finances even easier, you can link SoFi Money to other accounts as you see fit.
+And to make managing your finances even easier, you can link SoFi Checking and Savings to other accounts as you see fit.

 The information provided is not meant to provide investment or financial advice.
 Investment decisions should be based on an individual’s specific financial needs, goals and risk profile.
 SoFi can’t guarantee future financial performance.
 Advisory services offered through SoFi Wealth, LLC.
 SoFi Securities, LLC, member FINRA / SIPC .
 The umbrella term “SoFi Invest” refers to the three investment and trading platforms operated by Social Finance, Inc. and its affiliates (described below).
 Individual customer accounts may be subject to the terms applicable to one or more of the platforms below.